printLian/Logos_Database/University_Files/3rd_Year_1st_Sem/MATH13/class_notes/module2_1_notes.md

 - Qualitative data is easier in tabular form since no need to create classes.

 - Frequency distribution is used for nominal and ordinal scales.

+OTHER KINDS OF TABLES

+1. Cross sectional data table- different elements of a population and their information on a certain period if time only

+2. Time Series data table- Same sa cross sectional data table pero varying times naman.

+3. Contingency Table- Matrix format that dislays frequency of several variables